iwyatt/2013_FFVI_MBTI_Analysis/readme.md

 # 2013 Final Fantasy VI Character Myers-Briggs Type Indicators

 # Description
 In 2013, some friends and I were writing a video game blog called "DeltaAttack" and I was weaving in my interest in data science and machine learning.
+I was also very interested in Myers Briggs, though today I'm much more skeptical of any merits the model may have.

 At the time, the statistical programming language R was having its moment and although there were no R packages that could classify text into Myers-Briggs type indicators, I did find a web api that as of 2023-11-06, still operates.